ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 int n = v[1];
 ```

 Array indexing starts with zero.
-They are mutable, and ordering is supported based on a lexicographical ordering of members.
+They are mutable and ordering is supported based on a lexicographical ordering of members.

-The comparison operators `‘==’` and `‘!=’` perform a deep comparison of two Arrays based on the members and their order instead of memory location.
+The `‘==’` and `‘!=’` comparison operators perform a deep comparison of two arrays based on the members and their order instead of the memory location.

-Langlib functions are available for Arrays to perform simple operations, such as finding the length of an array.
+Langlib functions are available for arrays to perform simple operations such as finding the length of an array.

 ```ballerina
 int len = v.length()